ranka23/spacex-launch-programs/README.md

   - Express.js
   - Redux / React Redux / Redux Thunk / Redux Toolkit
   - Axios for API calls
-  - Docker to launch the app (eg: Heroku)
+  - Docker to deploy the app (Heroku)
   - Helmet and a few more.

 ### Features